SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Design of Social Interaction Detection Pipeline for In-the-Wild Annotation

-An interaction is detected when two conditions are satisfied: (1) interaction cues are present at each probe start time, and (2) the proportion of foreground speech across the full interaction exceeds a predefined minimum threshold.
+An interaction is detected when two conditions are satisfied: (1) interaction cues are present at each probe start time, and (2) the proportion of foreground speech across the full interaction exceeds our pre-defined threshold of at least 15\%.
 For example, if a probe starting at 3{:}20{:}00 records a 15-second segment (3{:}20{:}00--3{:}20{:}15) in which at least 50\% of the 1-second windows contain interaction cues, the system marks a potential interaction onset.
 If subsequent probes at 3{:}21{:}30--3{:}21{:}45 and 3{:}23{:}00--3{:}23{:}15 also satisfy this condition, the interaction is considered ongoing.
 If a later probe, for example, at 3{:}26{:}00--3{:}26{:}15 contains no interaction cues, the system marks the end of the interaction.
-To confirm that a genuine interaction occurred, the system verifies that at least 15\% foreground speech is present.
-If this criterion is met, the interaction is labeled as occurring from 3{:}20{:}00 to 3{:}24{:}45, corresponding to the last probe with detected interaction cues.
-The full detection procedure is detailed in Algorithm~1 in the Supplementary Material.
+If at least 15\% foreground speech is detected, the interaction is then labeled as occurring from 3{:}20{:}00 to 3{:}24{:}45, corresponding to the last probe with detected interaction cues.
+The full detection procedure is detailed in Algorithm~1 in the Supplementary Materials.

-We also account for exceptional cases to maintain interaction quality.
-For example, if a participant removes the smartwatch during an ongoing interaction, as detected by the off-body sensor, the system sets the interaction end time to the end of the last available recording.
-In such cases, evidence supports interaction continuity up to that point, but no further audio data are available to extend the detection.